exc-asia-and-europe/CCO-Samples/README.md

 #### Depicted locations

-Although the relationSet allows for a notation of works being copied after or depicting other works, this misses the opportunity to include the location of buildings or general views.
+Currently there is no clearly defined way to include the location of buildings or general views.
 For the purposes of this project, these have been included in the locationSet as type="other".

 #### Former owners